catseye/Tamsin/README.markdown

 `tamsin`, written in Python 2.7.
-It can both interpret a Tamsin program and compile a program written in Tamsin to C.  The distribution also contains an [implementation of the Tamsin scanner and parser written in Tamsin itself](https://github.com/catseye/Tamsin/blob/master/eg/tamsin-parser.tamsin)
+It can both interpret a Tamsin program and compile a program written in Tamsin to C.  The distribution also contains an [implementation of the Tamsin scanner and parser written in Tamsin itself](https://github.com/catseye/Tamsin/blob/master/eg/tamsin-parser.tamsin) as well as an [interpreter for a tiny subset of Tamsin written in Tamsin](https://github.com/catseye/Tamsin/blob/master/eg/tamsin-micro-interpreter.tamsin).
 (although we're still a ways from a fully bootrapped implementation.)

-While the interpreter is fine for prototyping, note that some informal benchmarking revealed the compiled C programs to be about 30x faster.  **Note** however that while the compiler passes all the tests, it currently fails to correctly compile the Tamsin parser written in Tamsin, so it should still be considered a **proof of concept**.
+While the interpreter is fine for prototyping, note that some informal benchmarking revealed the compiled C programs to be about 30x faster.  **Note** however that while the compiler passes all the tests, it is still largely unproven (e.g. its UTF-8 support is not RFC 3629-compliant), so it should be considered a **proof of concept**.

 To start using `tamsin`,